Permissions and Sharing in Agent Builder

-Learn how to manage workflow permissions, grant build or run access, and share workflows across your workspace—from creation and collaboration through admin approval and publication.
+Learn how to manage Workflow agent permissions, grant view and run access, and share Workflow agents across your workspace—from creation and collaboration through admin approval and publication.

 Overview

-Workflow Builder lets you create workflows, collaborate with teammates, submit drafts for approval, and share published workflows with your organization.
+Agent Builder lets you create Workflow agents, collaborate with teammates, submit drafts for approval, and share published Workflow agents with your organization.

-• Workspace permissions — control who can create, publish, and approve workflows.
+• Workspace permissions — control who can create, publish, and approve Workflow agents.

-• Workflow-level access — control who can collaborate on or run specific workflows.
+• Workflow agent-level access — control who can collaborate on or run specific Workflow agents.

-Together, these settings determine who can view, modify, or execute a workflow.
+Together, these settings determine who can view, modify, or execute a Workflow agent.

 Key Concepts

-• Workflow Builder Admin: Can create, edit, review, approve, and publish workflows.
+• Agent Builder Admin: Can create, edit, review, approve, and publish Workflow agents.

-• Workflow Builder: Can create workflows, collaborate on drafts, and submit for Admin approval.
+• Agent Builder: Can create Workflow agents, collaborate on drafts, and submit for Admin approval.

-• User: Can only run workflows shared with them.
+• User: Can only run Workflow agents shared with them.

 • Run access: Permission to execute a workflow after it is published.